bhavya27/BXCalendar/README.md

 # BXCalendar
-A very basic custom calendar for Android, iOS , UWP which is highly editable.
+A very basic custom calendar for Android, iOS , UWP which is completely editable.
 -------------------
 Still a work in progress.
 =============================================